dsathyakumar/Trees/README.md

 7. Width of tree
 8. Diameter of tree
 9. Counts
-    - Number of leaf nodes
+    - Number of leaf nodes (terminal or external nodes - nodes without children)
-    - Number of full nodes
+    - Number of full nodes (those that have both LEFT and RIGHT subtrees)
-    - Number of half nodes
+    - Number of half nodes (those that have either LEFT or RIGHT subtrees)
+    - Number of internal nodes (non-terminal / non-leaf nodes)
     - Number of levels
     - Number of edges
     - Number of nodes